Elvin Jones | Essential Albums by The Iconic Jazz Drummer

 Live at the Village Vanguard (1968)

-That said, the rapport with Coleman is fiery and intense.
 ‘By George’ is positively incendiary, and the saxophonist takes the honours on a superb ‘You Don’t Know What Love Is’.

 Puttin’ It Together (1968)

 Farrell is inspired on this set with one great solo after another.
 Jones’s drumming pushes just hard enough and Garrison is not just his usual reliable self but hugely inventive.
-This a great jazz record and perhaps an overlooked gem on the label’s discography.

-Farrell’s tenor playing is full of twists and turns on ‘Reza’ spurred on by Elvin’s powerful drumming, anchored by Garrison’s assured accompaniment while on Jimmy Heath’s standard ‘Gingerbread Boy’ the trio provide a refreshing an original take with the drummer less insistent and providing a more laid-back feel for Farrell’s unfolding solo.
+On Jimmy Heath’s jazz standard ‘Gingerbread Boy’ the trio provide a refreshing and original take with the drummer less insistent and providing a more laid-back feel for Farrell’s unfolding solo.

 Merry-Go-Round (1971)

-This is a rather diverse offering from the drummer.
-Leading a larger ensemble that features veterans Frank Foster and Pepper Adams alongside the new breed of players Dave Liebman and Steve Grossman.
+This is a rather diverse offering from the drummer, leading a larger ensemble that features veterans Frank Foster and Pepper Adams alongside the new breed of players Dave Liebman and Steve Grossman.

-Live at the Lighthouse (1972)
+Elvin Jones: Live at the Lighthouse (1972)

-This sometimes requires Jones to rein in his natural exuberance as he does on the opening ‘Fancy Free’ by Donald Byrd.
 Liebman’s composition ‘New Breed’ is a two tenor workout with some superb playing with brushes from Jones as he gently supports and nudges the saxophonists in their very different but exhilarating solos.

-Switching to flute on ‘My Ship’ Liebman and supported by Grossman’s tenor saxophone, Kurt Weill’s ballad is given a lovely reading.
 Not so much an all-out attack on the senses there is a lot of subtly and careful listening on this fine live album.

 Elvin Jones Music Machine (1978)

-Sporting another two saxophone frontline, this time with Pat LaBarbera and Frank Foster, this is a live album recorded in New Haven, Connecticut in March 1978.
-A couple of weeks later, having now adopted the name Jazz Machine, the same band would be in Tokyo, Japan.
+Sporting another two-saxophone frontline, this time with Pat LaBarbera and Frank Foster, Elvin Jones Music Machine is a live album recorded in New Haven, Connecticut in March 1978.

-Another change comes with the introduction of Roland prince on guitar as the chordal instrument.
 Prince proves himself to be a fine soloist and his accompaniment is never less that tasteful.
 Jones’s does get the chance to show a little tough love and his polyrhythmic finesse on Perla’s ‘Dealin’’.

 Very R.A.R.E.
 (1978)

-Pepper seems to be struggling to come to terms with the count on ‘Tin Tin Deo’ but his playing on Roalnd Hanna’s ‘The Witching Hour’ is haunting and beguiling and ‘Sweet Mama’ challenges Pepper nicely with a compelling solo.
-Jones is relaxed and in control, and his duet with bassist Richard Davis on ‘Pitter Pat’ is masterful.
+The alto saxophonist seems to be struggling to come to terms with the count on ‘Tin Tin Deo’ but his playing on Roland Hanna’s ‘The Witching Hour’ is haunting and beguiling, whilst ‘Sweet Mama’ challenges Pepper nicely with a compelling solo.

 In Europe (1991)